-- (a) The Board may, at any time and from time to time, alter, amend, modify, suspend or terminate the Plan in whole or in part; provided, however, no amendment shall be effective until approved by the Company's stockholders if such approval is required under Applicable Law, including listing or other requirements of the national securities exchange upon which the Stock is then listed, including amendments that: (i) increase the total number of shares of Stock available for issuance under the Plan, except as provided in Section 14 or (ii) cause Options or Rights issued under the Plan to be repriced or otherwise modified in a manner contemplated under Section 5(j) of the Plan.
-No amendment, modification or termination of the Plan shall in any manner materially and adversely affect any Award previously granted under the Plan without the consent of the Participant unless such amendment is required to comply with Applicable Law; provided, however, for the avoidance of doubt, that (x) any change pursuant to and in accordance with the requirements of Section 10, (y) any acceleration of payments of amounts accrued under the Plan by action of the Committee or by operation of the Plan's terms, or (z) any decision by the Committee to limit participation or other features of the Plan prospectively under the Plan shall not be deemed to violate this provision. - (b) No Awards shall be granted under this Plan after it has terminated.
+(a) The Board may, at any time and from time to time, alter, amend, modify, suspend or terminate the Plan in whole or in part; provided, however, no amendment shall be effective until approved by the Company's stockholders if such approval is required under Applicable Law, including listing or other requirements of the national securities exchange upon which the Stock is then listed, including amendments that: (i) increase the total number of shares of Stock available for issuance under the Plan, except as provided in Section 14 or (ii) cause Options or Rights issued under the Plan to be repriced or otherwise modified in a manner contemplated under Section 5(j) of the Plan.
+No amendment, modification or termination of the Plan shall in any manner materially and adversely affect any Award previously granted under the Plan without the consent of the Participant unless such amendment is required to comply with Applicable Law; provided, however, for the avoidance of doubt, that (x) any change pursuant to and in accordance with the requirements of Section 10, (y) any acceleration of payments of amounts accrued under the Plan by action or other features of the Plan prospectively under the Plan shall not be deemed to violate this provision.

+(b) No Awards shall be granted under this Plan after it has terminated.
 The termination of the Plan, however, shall not alter or impair any of the rights or obligations of any Participant without consent under any Award previously granted under the Plan.
 After the termination of the Plan, any previously granted Awards shall remain in effect and shall continue to be governed by the terms of the Plan and the applicable Award Agreement.